 - Introduction to Ceili dancing – Progressive dances, round dances, 4-Hand Reel, etc.

-Dances taught: Reel, Light Jig, and Slip Jig; soft shoe only.
+Dances taught: Reel, Light Jig, Single Jig, and Slip Jig; soft shoe only.

 Dancers are typically in this class for one or two years, depending on the dancer’s ability to demonstrate mastery of all dances.

 Beginner II & Advance Beginner Solo (1 hr. class)

 Prerequisite – dancer has demonstrated clear mastery of all required Beginner I core requirements and/or has received approval to register for this level.
 This level focuses on the following core requirements

 - Improve the foundational technique, skills, posture, rhythm, and timing learned in Beginner I

 - Learn additional soft shoe movements and steps to expand dancer’s knowledge and repertoire